BussmannFabio/BussmannFabio/README.md

 ## Hey!
 I'm Fabio Bussmann
-Aspiring Software Developer & Analyst | Node.js, SQL and angular
+Aspiring Software Developer & Analyst | Node.js, SQL and Angular

 Currently studying Software Development & Analysis at FatecSP and focusing on Node.js, SQL and Angular.
 Intending to apply my developing skills in real-world projects while expanding my knowledge of modern web development.
 Passionate about learning and adapting to new technologies.